-X Geology/Soils Х Noise X Hydrology/Water Supply/Water Quality Air Quality X Biological Resources Public Services & Utilities X Energy 8 Natural Resources Land Use, Population 8 Housing Visual Resources & Aesthetics Cumulative Impacts . , Cultural Resources Growth Inducement Hazards & Hazardous Materials Mandatory Findings of Significance Transportation/Traffic DISCRETIONARY APPROVAL(S) BEING CONSIDERED
+X Geology/Soils X Noise

+X Hydrology/Water Supply/Water Quality X Air Quality

+X Biological Resources Public Services & Utilities

+X Energy & Natural Resources Land Use, Population & Housing

+Visual Resources & Aesthetics Cumulative Impacts

+Cultural Resources Growth Inducement

+Hazards & Hazardous Materials Mandatory Findings of Significance

+X Transportation/Traffic

+DISCRETIONARY APPROVAL(S) BEING CONSIDERED

-General Plan Amendment Grading Permit Land Division Riparian Exception
+General Plan Amendment Grading Permit

+Land Division Riparian Exception

-County of Santa Cruz Planning Department 701 Ocean Street, 4th Floor, Santa Cruz CA 95060 \\\\ Rezoning
+County of Santa Cruz Planning Department 701 Ocean Street, 4th Floor, Santa Cruz CA 95060

-X Other: Mining Approval Amendment

-Development Permit

-\\ Coastal Development Permit

-NON-LOCAL APPROVALS

-Other agencies that must issue permits or authorizations: None

-ENVIRONMENTAL REVIEW ACTION

-On the basis of this Initial Study and supporting documents:

-\\\ I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+Environmental Review Initial Study Page 2 Rezoning X Other: Mining Approval Amendment Development Permit - Coastal Development Permit NON-LOCAL APPROVALS Other agencies that must issue permits or authorizations: None ENVIRONMENTAL REVIEW ACTION On the basis of this Initial Study and supporting documents: / I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
 I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the attached mitigation measures have been added to the project.
 A MITIGATED NEGATIVE DECLARATION will be prepared.

-and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+Paia Levine 8/2/06 'Date'

-Paia Levine

-For: Ken Hart Environmental Coordinator
+For: Ken Hart

+Environmental Coordinator